gitcnd/git-meta/README.md

         -f              # Specify the meta filename to use ( defaults to .git-meta ) -save           # Save into the .git-meta.
 Saves all files if none are provided -restore        # Restore from the .git-meta.
-Restores all files if none are provided -setup          # create the necessary pre-commit and post-merge files to activate this solution in your repo -strict         # Stop with errors instead of assume what the user wants (partially implimented) -dryrun         # Show what would be done, without doing it (partially implimented) -l              # use a symlink when doing setup, for pre-commit and post-merge (e.g. -l /usr/local/bin/git-meta.pl) - otherwise - copies the file there.
+Restores all files if none are provided -setup          # create the necessary pre-commit and post-checkout files to activate this solution in your repo -strict         # Stop with errors instead of assume what the user wants (partially implimented) -dryrun         # Show what would be done, without doing it (partially implimented) -l              # use a symlink when doing setup, for pre-commit and post-checkout (e.g. -l /usr/local/bin/git-meta.pl) - otherwise - copies the file there.
         -newgit         # creates a working 3-folder shared dev environment for production web (or other) server site -master_location# Where to store the master filess (defaults to ~/gitblobs/) -group          # which groupname do all developers belong to